The #1 Software Provider in Precious Metals Market

 </script>

 Simply replace “YOUR-WIDGET-ID” in the above script with the ID that is in your widgets preview page script.
 Then similarily, replace the “YOUR-WIDGET-SCRIPT-SRC-URL” with the url being assigned to the s.src variable that is in your widgets preview page script.
-This script is very similar to our default widget scripts, with the exception that you need to use the “nFSCurrencyHelper.init” function and pass the function the widget’s src.

-Open your web browser and visit either your nFusion Dashboard at https://dashboard.nfusionsolutions.com/ or your nFusion Catalog at https://nfusioncatalog.com/account/login?tenantalias={your_tenant_name}&scheme=AzureAdB2C.
-If you are not already logged in, you will be presented with the login page.
+Open your web browser and go to the nFusion Dashboard at https://dashboard.nfusionsolutions.com/.
+If you are not already signed in, you will be directed to the login page.

 • Catalog Subdomain